AMC 10 Practice Test

 Contest Books: MAA (The Mathematical Association of America) publishes a number of books for students to prepare for the AMC 10/12 competitions.
-The following contest books are available at the Avid Academy Bookstore.
+The following contest books are available at the Ardent Academy Bookstore.
 The money raised in selling these contest books will be used to subsidize future Orange County Math Circle events.

 The First Steps to Math Olympian by Douglas Faires

 Lessons, examples and problems on AMC 10/12

 (Book+Tax: $50.00, S&H: $3.00)

 The Contest Problem Book VII by Harold B. Reiter

 (Book+Tax: $48.00, S&H: $3.00)